-Are you a 3D printing enthusiast who is looking to explore the technology?
+Are you a 3D printing enthusiast looking to explore some projects on a budget?
 Or a small company looking to give the technology a shot?
-If yes, you’ve come to the right spot.
+If so, then you’ve come to the right place.
 3D printers used to be expensive machines that could only be afforded by large organizations.
-However, thanks to the many improvements in technology, there are now 3D printers under 500 bucks.
-While this doesn’t mean that you’ll get the features that come with printers in the $20,000 range, many printers under $500 can still offer you some professional-grade features you’re bound to love.
+However, thanks to the many improvements in technology, there is now a wide range of 3D printers that cost less than 500 bucks.
+While this doesn’t mean that you’ll get the features that come with printers in the $20,000 range, many printers under $500 can still offer you some professional-grade features that you’re bound to love.

 With the right 3D printers, even small companies will have the ability to show off their creativity.
-Fortunately, we’ve created a list of the best 3D printers under $500 you can buy.
-These products come with different features and some of them even come with the capacity to provide you with a well-finished product.
+Fortunately, we’ve created a list of the best 3D printers under $500 you can buy right now.
+These products come with different features, with some even capable of producing professional-level results.
 Additionally, we’ve included a guide below that talks about the important factors to look out for when choosing a 3D printer, including print speed, volume, resolution, and more.
 With this guide, you’ll be able to make an informed buying decision.
-Without further ado, let’s get into it:
+Without further ado, let’s get right into it.

 - Comgrow Creality Ender 3 Pro 3D Printer